Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 Yes, the Galata Tower offers an express elevator that takes you straight up the observation deck in just a few minutes.
 However, the elevator only goes until the 7th floor.
 You have to walk up a narrow staircase to the 9th floor to enjoy panoramic views of the city.

-The Galata Tower is partly accessible to visitors in wheelchairs.
+The Galata Tower is partly wheelchair-accessible.
 The tower’s express elevator only goes to the 7th floor, whereas the observation deck is on the 9th floor.
 While you can enjoy stunning views of the city from behind a glass pane, if you have limited mobility, you cannot walk up to the observation deck on the 9th floor.